Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 - Collected feedback from 30 participants using Microsoft Forms; conducted both qualitative and statistical analysis in Excel (e.g., Power Query, PivotTables, CORREL, CHISQ.TEST) to evaluate satisfaction, engagement, and learning outcomes.

 - Found that 96.7% of participants reported improved understanding and 93.3% were satisfied; “Level Up XP” ranked as the most effective gamification element.
+A high average engagement level (4.3/5) was also recorded.

 - Delivered actionable insights: gamification improves understanding even among those without prior exposure; recommended periodic use of gamification to sustain engagement and avoid burnout.